unitaryfund/aquapointer/README.md

 ## Contributing
-Aquapointer is developed by [Unitary Fund](https://unitary.fund/), [PASQAL](https://www.pasqal.com/), and [Qubit Pharmaceuticals](https://www.qubit-pharmaceuticals.com/).
-You are welcome to contribute to the project, open an issue or a pull request.
+You are welcome to contribute to the project by opening an issue or a pull request.

 You can join the [#aquapointer](https://discord.gg/cV4nEpMz) channel on the Unitary Fund Discord for community support.